 FL Studios Forum (Requires registration to view while others don’t)

-Ableton (Bundled with many audio-related products, do they count this as sales?)
+Ableton is often bundled with many audio-related products such as musical instruments and synthesizers, do they count this as sales?
 This makes any number Ableton would ever give on their sales highly dubious.
 Many users will get Abletons Lite versions in bundles and never use them.